-What personal content is there, and does it need protection in accordance with the Privacy Act, in particular Part 2, Section 6, Principle 11: Limits on disclosure of personal information?
+What personal content is there, and does it need protection in accordance with the Privacy Act 2020, in particular Part 3, Section 22, Principles 5, 6, 11 and 12.

 What practices, decisions or policies are in place now for public access, for example if the information and records are requested under the OIA or LGOIMA, would any be withheld?
 And on what grounds?

 Is there any cultural sensitivity to consider in relation to the information and records, for example are any of the information and records tāonga?